John Hardy, MD- Medical Director

 Sounak (Nick) Misra, MD

 Dr. Nick Misra is a medical graduate of University of Missouri – Kansas City, class of 2001.
 He continued his internship and residency in internal medicine at UMKC, completing these in 2004.
 Dr. Misra then moved to Portland, OR for geriatric fellowship training at Oregon Health and Science University.
 After completion of his geriatric fellowship, he began working as a general internist / primary care physician.
 After six years, Dr. Misra left primary care and in 2012 took over as medical director of the RAM methadone clinic.
 In addition to his duties at RAM, Dr. Misra joined AMG in 2013 to continue his interest in Addiction Medicine and recovery.
-Dr. Misra is Board Certified in Internal Medicine and Geriatrics; he currently DATA-waived to prescribe buprenorphine-naloxone for opioid dependence.
+Dr. Misra is Board Certified in Internal Medicine and Geriatrics, and he is a diplomate of the American Board of Preventive Medicine, Addiction Medicine subspecialty.
+Dr. Misra is currently DATA-waived to prescribe buprenorphine-naloxone for opioid dependence.
 While Dr. Misra does feel that medications such as Suboxone and Vivitrol can be very beneficial tools in the path to recovery, he stresses that psychological and social lifestyle modification are essential for long term recovery.
 He also stresses the importance of open/honest communication, safety, privacy, and respect between patient and physician, so that a partnership can be made in setting and achieving recovery goals.
 Dr. Misra lives in SE Portland.
 He fills his free time with family and friends, music, art, dining, and exercise.